Folliculin

 This section has been translated automatically.

-Folliculin is a protein expressed in a number of normal tissues such as skin, lung and kidney.
-Its exact function remains unknown.
+Folliculin is a protein that is expressed in a number of normal tissues such as skin, lung and kidney.
+Its exact function is still unknown.
 Folliculin is the product of the FLCN gene.
 This is located in the Smith-Magenis syndrome region on chromosome 17.
-Mutations in this gene are associated with Birt-Hogg-Dubé syndrome, which is characterized by fibrofolliculomas, renal tumors, lung cysts, and pneumothorax.
+Mutations in this gene are associated with Birt-Hogg-Dubé syndrome, which is characterized by fibrofolliculomas, renal tumors, pulmonary cysts and pneumothorax.

 General information